Advancement

 Guide for Merit Badge Counselors

 If you are not yet a merit badge counselor, it is easy to become a volunteer.
-You will need to register with the Boy Scouts of America, through your BSA local council.
+You will need to register with Scouting America, through your local council.
 This entails contacting the local council, then obtaining, completing, and turning in the “Adult Application.”
 The council will then process the application.
 (Every applicant is screened.)

-In order to register, merit badge counselors are expected to complete BSA Youth Protection.
-This training can be done through The BSA’s Online Learning Center .
-The Boy Scouts of America seeks to create a safe environment for young people and adult leaders to enjoy the program and related activities.
-BSA Youth Protection training helps preserve that environment.
+In order to register, merit badge counselors are expected to complete Scouting America's Safeguarding Youth Training.
+This training can be done through Scouting America’s Online Learning Center .
+Scouting America seeks to create a safe environment for young people and adult leaders to enjoy the program and related activities.
+Safeguarding Youth Training helps preserve that environment.
 All Merit Badge Counselors are entered into Scoutbook where scout families have acccess to contact them.

 Merit Badge Program